MOOCdb/MOOCdbDocs/docs/Translation software.rst

 **************************************
-Step 2: Running the translation software
+Step 2: Processing the tracking logs
 **************************************

 If your course is through edX you would get the files shown below.
 The most important and perhaps most tedious is